-Accidents
+Accidents3

-ALC Commitment
+ALC Commitment3

-Assessments

-Attendance/Truancy
+Assessments3

+Attendance/Truancy3

+Categories of Absences3

+Excused Absences3

+Unexcused Absences4

+Continuing Truant4

+Habitual Truant5

+Tardy5

-Behavior Guideline
+Behavior Guideline5

-College Visits
+College Visits 6

-Credit/Graduation & Diplomas
+Credit/Graduation & Diplomas6

+Passing Classes6

+Incomplete Classes6

+Failed Classes6

-Daily Schedule
+Daily Schedule6

 Dress Code

 Due Process

-Electronic Devices: Cell Phones/PLD

-Emergency Card

-Emergency Procedures

-Extracurricular

-Extra Help

-Food

-Immunization Records

-Internet and email

-Leaving Campus

-Lockers

-Lost and Found

-Medication

-Non-Discrimination

-Pledge of Allegiance

-Removal of Student from Class

-Report Cards/Progress Reports

-Respect, Safe, & Secure Environment

-Rule Violations

-School Authority

-School Closing

-Searches

-Student Records

-Student Rights & Responsibilities Regarding Conduct

-Supplies

-Suspension and Expulsion

-Tobacco Free Grounds

-Transportation

-Visitors

-Accidents: Students should report all accidents to the staff if they are injured in the classroom, the school building, or school grounds.
-If medical attention is needed, parents/guardians will be notified.
-All incidents will be documented by completing an accident report.
+Electronic Devices: Cell Phones/PLD7

+Emergency Contact8

+Emergency Procedures8

+Fire8

+Soft Lock Down8

+Tornado8

+Evacuation8

+Extracurricular8

+Extra Help8

+- '

+Immunization Records 0

+Internet and email 9

+Leaving Campus 9

+Lockers -

+Lost and Found 10

+Medication 10

+Non-Discrimination 10

+Pledge of Allegiance 10

+Remind 10

+Removal of Student from Class 11

+Report Cards/Progress Reports 12

+Respect, Safe, & Secure Environment 12

+Rule Violations 12

+School Authority 12

+School Closing 12

+Searches 12

+Student Records 13

+Student Rights & Responsibilities Regarding

+Conduct 13

+Supplies 16

+Suspension and Expulsion 16

+In School Suspension 16

+Out of School Suspension 16

+Automatic Expulsion 16

+Tobacco Free Grounds 16

+Transportation 16

+Visitors 17

+Appendix 17

+Accidents: All accidents must be reported to staff if injuries occur in the classroom, the school building, or school grounds.
+If medical attention is needed, guardians will be notified.
+All incidents will be documented.
 The school does not provide accident insurance plans for students.

-ALC Commitment: Prior to enrollment at the ALC, students, parents, district representative, and ALC staff will hold a meeting to review student progress, student needs, concerns, and ALC expectations.
-Students must be considered to be "at-risk for graduating" by their home district to be eligible for ALC enrollment.
-Further information regarding about being "at-risk" can be obtained by your home district counselors.
-When the team reviews individual student needs and determines the needs exceed the resources and services available at the ALC, the student will be denied enrollment and alternative options will be pursued.
+ALC Commitment: Prior to enrollment at the ALC, students, guardians, district representatives, and ALC staff will hold a meeting to review student progress, student needs, concerns, and ALC expectations.
+Students must be considered to be "at-risk for graduating" from their home district to be eligible for ALC enrollment.
+Further information regarding being "at-risk" can be obtained from your home district guidance counselors.
+When the team reviews individual student needs and determines the needs exceed the resources and services available at the ALC, alternative options will be pursued.

-Periodically, students will be given opportunities to meet with staff to review progress toward earning credit for graduation, as well as overall success at the ALC.
+Periodically, students will be given opportunities to meet with staff to review progress towards earning credit for graduation, as well as their overall success at the ALC.
 Specifically, the staff will review and provide feedback on the following: continual learning plan, academic progress (passing classes), attitude (following school expectations), and attendance (attending at least 90% of the time).
+Students and/or guardians can always request a meeting to review progress.

 Assessments: Based on MN guidelines, assessments required for students in grades 6-12 will be administered at the Area Learning Center.
+Special Education comprehensive assessments will also be administered to inform programming for students receiving special education services.

 Attendance/Truancy: Attending on a regular basis promotes academic growth and employability readiness.
-We recognize students with 90-100% attendance.
-The attendance policy will be in effect for this school year.
 In accordance with all applicable state and federal statutes, regulations and the school board's policy, all students must attend school according to their continual learning plan.
-If a student is absent for any reason, the student's parent/guardian must verify the absence, regardless of the student's age, in accordance with the following procedure:
+If a student is absent for any reason, the student's guardian must verify the absence (unless the student is enrolled as a senior plus), in accordance with the following procedure: